 A series of conclusions emerge from this brief.
 First, on average, a 50-year-old man could expect almost three more years of healthy life in 2000 than in 1970.
 Second, disability-free life expectancy varies significantly by race and education.
 Third, with the exception of college graduates, little improvement has occurred within each race-education group.
-Fourth, when collapsing the race and educational groups into quartiles of the population, disability-free life expectancy averages 14 years for the lowest quartile, 18 to 19 years for quartiles two and three, and 23 years for the highest quartile.
+Fourth, when collapsing the race and educational groups into quartiles of the population, disability-free life expectancy averages 14 years for the lowest quartile, 18 to 19 years for quartiles.
 Finally, given the leveling of male educational attainment and the idea that obesity may slow or reverse health gains, disability-free life expectancy may not continue to improve in the future.

 These conclusions have implications for policymakers who may be seeking ways to encourage longer worklives, particularly in light of the current financial crisis.
 Physical limitations should not inhibit the bulk of older Americans from working at least until their mid-sixties.
-However, at least a guarter of the population may find continued employment extremely difficult.
+However, at least a quarter of the population may find continued employment extremely difficult.
 And employment prospects are unlikely to improve given the plateauing of educational achievement and the growing incidence of obesity.